maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 To re–check whether the ASTER dataset really has a different coordinate reference system (CRS) than the satellite image we can

 **perform a right–click on the “ASTGTM2_N40E014_dem” layer and select “Properties”.
-Then we select the “General” tab and as seen in Figure 2, the current CRS is set to EPSG 4326.
+Then we select the “Source” tab and as seen in Figure 2, the current CRS is set to EPSG 4326.
 If we now check the same entry for the “S2_Neapel_sm2” layer, we will see that here the CRS is set to EPSG 32633.
 This is also the CRS defined for the current QGIS project as seen in the bottom right of the QGIS project (next to the little world globe).
 We close the window by pressing “cancel” and then start the “Reproject” tool by selecting “Raster” -> “Projections” -> “Warp (Reproject)...” from the main menu in QGIS as shown in Figure 3**

 ![Figure 2: The coordinate system of the ASTER elevation dataset.](Fig2_Tut7.png)